 - Double check your beneficiary designations.
 The beneficiary designations on IRAs, annuities, life insurance policies, and certain other retirement plans define who will inherit the account, and supersede any other instructions, including your will.
 It is important, therefore, that these designations are up to date and reflect your current wishes.

 - Get your digital assets in order.
-Many of us now have online accounts, including email, Facebook, online banking, PayPal, etc. Make a list of all of your accounts along with logins and passwords, and give someone you trust the authority and instructions to access and handle your digital assets after your death.
+Most of us now have online accounts, including email, Facebook, online banking, PayPal, etc. Make a list of all of your accounts along with logins and passwords – or ideally, use a reputable password manager – and give someone you trust the authority and instructions to access and handle your digital assets after your death.

 - Make final arrangements.
 Make your final wishes known regarding organ and body donation and disposition of your body – burial or cremation.

 - Store your estate plan paperwork in a safe place.
 Now that you’ve done the hard part, make sure everything is stored safely and that your loved ones and/or your executor know where to find them.
 If you have access to a secure online vault, use it to keep your important documents and, again, share your login information with your trusted contact.